hsivonen/encoding_rs/CONTRIBUTING.md

 file.
 Please do not contribute if you aren't willing or allowed to license your contributions in this manner.

+You are encouraged to dedicate test code that you contribute to the Public Domain using the CC0 dedication.
+If you contribute test code that is not dedicated to the Public Domain, please be sure not to put it in a part of source code that the comments designate as being dedicated to the Public Domain.

 ## Copyright Notices

 If you require the addition of your copyright notice, it's up to you to edit in